 With almost 6 billion passengers expected in 2030 compared to 4.3 billion today, the air transport sector is reaching a crucial moment in its history.
 Indeed, it must therefore face a major challenge: to meet the growing demand of users while reducing its environmental footprint.

-The growth in passenger numbers shows medium-term challenges that airspace users must face concerning air traffic management and its services.
-Anticipating this strong growth by implementing new services it is necessary to meet passengers demand for the next years.
-ATM community must continue its efforts in order to avoid evolving within a saturated air traffic.
+The growth in passenger numbers raises medium-term challenges for airspace users concerning air traffic management and its services.
+Anticipating this strong growth by implementing new services is necessary to meet passenger demand for the coming years.
+The ATM community must continue its efforts in order to avoid evolving within a saturated air traffic environment.

-Indeed, the growth of commercial air traffic is about to exceeding the capacity available that increasing delays and extra carbon emissions.
+Indeed, the growth of commercial air traffic is about to exceed the capacity available resulting in increasing delays and extra carbon emissions.
 It is now imperative to take a new step forward in air traffic management, at a time when passenger growth is likely to double every 15 years.
-Here are some figures below that show a significant increase in traffic over the previous year:
+The figures below show a significant increase in traffic over the previous year: